-Precinct is a city centre specialist and long term investor in real estate.
+Precinct is a city centre specialist and long term owner of real estate.

-Ranked in the NZX top 30, Precinct is the largest owner, manager and developer of premium inner-city space in Auckland and Wellington.
+Ranked in the NZX top 30, Precinct is the largest owner and developer of premium inner-city space in Auckland and Wellington.

 PCT spot priceView on NZX.com